geneontology/geneontology.github.io/_docs/gene-product-association-data-gpad-format-20.md

 ### Definitions and requirements for field contents

-#### DB:DB Object ID
+#### 1. DB:DB Object ID

-A unique identifier for the item being annotated
+* A unique identifier for the item being annotated

-The **DB:DB Object ID** is the identifier for the database object, which may or may not correspond exactly to what is described in a paper.
-For example, a paper describing a protein may support annotations to the gene encoding the protein (gene ID in **DB:DB Object ID** field) or annotations to a protein object (protein ID in **DB:DB Object ID** field).
 **DB** prefix is the database from which the **DB Object ID** is drawn and must be one of the values from the set of GO database cross-references.
-The **DB** is not necessarily the group submitting the file.
-If a UniProtKB ID is the **DB Object ID**, **DB** should be UniProtKB.
+The **DB:DB Object ID** is the combined identifier for the database object.
+The **DB** is not necessarily the same as the group submitting the file, named in column 10 **Assigned by**.
+Examples:

+* UniProtKB:P99999
+* SGD:S000002164
+* MGI:MGI:1919306

-The identifier may reference a top-level primary gene or gene product identifier, or an identified variant of a gene or gene product.
-Contents may include protein sequence identifiers: for example, identifiers that specify distinct proteins produced by to differential splicing, alternative translational starts, post-translational cleavage or post-translational modification.
-Identifiers for functional RNAs can also be included in this column.
-If the gene product is not a top-level gene or gene product identifier, the Gene Product Information (GPI) file should contain information about the canonical form of the gene or gene product.
+The identifier usually references the canonical form of a gene or gene product including functional RNAs.
+Identifiers may also describe gene variants, distinct proteins produced by to differential splicing, alternative translational starts, post-translational cleavage or post-translational modification.
+If the gene product is not a canonical gene or gene product identifier, the Gene Product Information (GPI) file should contain information about the canonical form of the gene or gene product.

-This field is mandatory, cardinality 1
+This field is mandatory, cardinality 1.

-#### Negation
+#### 2. Negation
-Negation is indicated by the 'NOT' value
+* Negation is indicated by the 'NOT' value

 This field is optional, cardinality 0 or 1.

-#### Relation
+#### 3. Relation
-The relationship between the gene product in the **DB:DB Object ID** field and the **GO ID** composed of up to three parts: an operator
-(optional; see **Negation**), a modifier (optional) and an atomic **Relation** (required).

-This field is mandatory, cardinality 1 or greater than 1, entries pipe-separated.
+This field is mandatory, cardinality 1.

-The atomic relations depend upon the term namespace, and must be in the below list of allowed Gene Product to GO Term Relations.
-The default relations are:
+The relations depend upon the term namespace, and must be in the below list of current allowed Gene Product to GO Term Relations.
+The default relations for non-root terms are:

 * Gene product *enables* molecular function
-* Gene product *involved in* biological process
+* Gene product *acts upstream of or within* biological process
 * Gene product *part of* protein-containing complex (GO:0032991 and child terms) cellular component
 * Gene product *located in* non-protein-containing complex cellular component

 <!--- # Allowed Gene Product to GO Term Relations -->